gvwilson/thirdbit/src/fiction/iffy/index.md

 "Hello again, corporal.
 This will just take a moment."
-Doctor Johel gestured at a comfortable-looking chair opposite her desk without looking up from the app in her hands.
+Doctor Johel gestured at a comfortable-looking chair opposite her desk.

 Sandrine sat on the edge of the seat, her back straight and her hands folded neatly in her lap.
 "What do you know about the Niobium project?"
-Doctor Johel asked.
+Doctor Johel asked
+without looking up from the app in her hands.

 Sandrine shook her head.
 "Never heard of it, ma'am."